City Council 2016, L-R Bliss Bujard, Marcus Renfrow (not shown), William B B Loyd,

 My family and I attend Crossroads Baptist Church where I assist in leading the men's ministry and also helping with the youth group.
 I have been married to the former Michelle McClelland for 21 years and we have two great kids, Amber, 19, and Lindsey, 15.
 My family and I are very proud to call Vinton our home; and as citizens, we all have a lot to be proud of.
 My goal has always been to be there for all members of our community and to be fair and honest in all matters of City Government.
 Communication between the council and the citizens of our community is very important in making us a success.
 I will make sure that the people know what is happening at City Hall.
 I consider it a blessing from God to be able to serve the great people of this town and I look forward to many years of service to come.
 THANKS

-Thank you, Vinton Town Council, for appointing me to council membership.
+Thank you, Vinton Town Council, for allowing me to serve with you as a part of the council membership.
 It is exciting to become a council member and to serve the people of Vinton.
-My wife and family have made Vinton our home since 1988.
-All of my adult life, I have held jobs that in one way or another service the public.
-I enjoy helping people whenever I have an opportunity.

 BLISS BUJARD, COUNCIL MEMBER